Yajur-bit/nsw-schools-analysis/README.md

-# nsw-schools-analysis
-An R-based analysis of 2,210 NSW government schools showing how school size, structure, and socio-educational disadvantage shift with geographic remoteness - built with ggplot2, dplyr, and Leaflet.

 # NSW Government Schools: Enrolment, Geography & Educational Disadvantage

 An analysis of **2,210 NSW government schools** examining how school size, structure, and socio-educational disadvantage shift with geographic remoteness.
 Built in R using `ggplot2`, `dplyr`, and `leaflet`.